zhoulincong/Rumen-Microbiomes/README.md

 ├── filtered_graph.txt   # Cypher queries to create the filtered graph (focused on EC)

-├── an.csv               # Data file for EC-related nodes
+├── an.csv               # Data file for Angus-related nodes

 ├── wu.csv               # Data file for Wuling-related nodes